Azure/azure-sdk-for-java/README.md

 ## Azure Batch Libraries for Java

-This README is based on the latest released version Azure Batch SDK (3.0.0).
-If you are looking for other releases, see [More Information](#more-information)
+This README is based on the latest released version Azure Batch SDK (4.0.0).
+If you are looking for other releases, see [More Information](#more information)

 The Azure Batch Libraries for Java is a higher-level, object-oriented API for interacting with the Azure Batch service.

-> **3.0.0** is a release that supports all features of Azure Batch service with API version "2017-09-01.6.0".
+> **4.0.0** is a release that supports all features of Azure Batch service with API version "2018-03-01.6.1".
 We will be adding support for more new features and tweaking the API associated with Azure Batch service newer release.

 **Azure Batch Authentication**